Serving in the Cook Islands

 Repair and Maintenance: The Cook Islands enticing allure and majestic beauty are in large part due to the spectacular views of the crystal blue water of the South Pacific and the clear sunny skies.
 But the ocean salt and the sun’s energy take a tremendous toll on all kinds of structures – classrooms, playgrounds, fences.
 Volunteers help protect and maintain school facilities by painting, repairing, and reconstructing buildings, and meeting plumbing, carpentry, and electrical needs.

-Administration: Both the Cook Islands Civil Society Organizations (CICSO) members and several schools need assistance in a variety of administrative functions, including drafting organizational constitutions (by laws) and funding proposals (there is money available from international organizations to help schools and NGOs in developing countries, but the proposal process requires expertise that is not widely available on the island).
+Administration and Finance: Both the Cook Islands Civil Society Organizations (CICSO) members and several schools need assistance in a variety of administrative functions, including drafting organizational constitutions (by laws) and funding proposals (there is money available from international organizations to help schools and NGOs in developing countries, but the proposal process requires expertise that is not widely available on the island).
 Accounting and bookkeeping are other skill areas where volunteers help set up sustainable systems and teach local people how to effectively use those systems.

 The Essential Services